-With more than a biillion monthly active users, TikTok has taken 2020 and Lockdown by the scruff of the neck, giving many of us some light relief during what has been a stinker of a year!
+With more than a biillion monthly active users, TikTok has taken the world by the scruff of the neck, giving many of us some light relief during what has been a difficult couple of years!

 As with all major apps, they do tend to get used initially by the younger generation, before their parents and then grandparents jump on board (by which time the kids have run off and find somewhere else to hang out away from prying eyes!!

-With families being involved in many videos this summer, the process has been quickened up more than anyone could have ever visualised, so for businesses it’s imperative to at least give tiktok a go and see if you feel is going to work for you.
+With the growth of the app being so ferocious, for businesses it’s imperative to at least give TikTok a go and see if you feel is going to work for you.

 The best way to learn more about the app, its user base, and the type of content that engages audiences is to start producing your own posts on a personal or business account.